Brightspace/test-reporting-action/README.md

   account. **Required**
 * `report-path`: Path to report D2L format test report JSON file. **Optional**.
   Defaults to `./d2l-test-report.json`
+* `lms-build-number`: The LMS build number of the site used to generate this report.
+Will result in failure if already present in report. **Optional**
+* `lms-instance-url`: The LMS instance URL of the site used to generate this report.
+Will result in failure if already present in report. **Optional**
 * `inject-github-context`: Change mode for injection of GitHub Actions context at report submission time. **Optional**.
 Defaults to `auto`
   * `auto`: Injects GitHub Actions context into report if missing